freevo/kaa-base/doc/async/coroutines.rst

 When a coroutine yields kaa.NotFinished, control is returned to the main loop, and the coroutine will resume after the yield statement at the next main loop iteration, or, if an interval is provided with the decorator, after this time interval.
+Following the cooperative multitasking analogy, yielding kaa.NotFinished can be thought of as the coroutine releasing a "time slice" so that other tasks may run.

 When a coroutine yields any value other than kaa.NotFinished (including None), the coroutine is considered finished and the InProgress returned to the caller will be emitted (i.e. it is finished).
 As with return, if no value is explicitly yielded and the coroutine terminates, the InProgress is finished with None.

-There is a single exception to this rule: if the coroutine yields an InProgress object, the coroutine will be resumed when the InProgress object is finished.
+There is an important exception to the above rule: if the coroutine yields an :class:`~kaa.InProgress` object, the coroutine will be resumed when the InProgress object is finished.
+This allows a coroutine to be "chained" with other InProgress tasks, including other coroutines.

+To recap, if a coroutine yields:

+ * `kaa.NotFinished`: control is returned to the main loop so that other tasks can run (such as other timers, I/O handlers, etc.) and resumed on the next main loop iteration.
+ * an :class:`~kaa.InProgress` object: control is returned to the main loop and the coroutine is resumed with the yielded InProgress is finished.
+Inside the coroutine, the yield call "returns" the value that InProgress was finished with.
+ * any other value: the coroutine terminates, and the InProgress the coroutine returned to the caller is finished with that value (which includes None, if no value was explicitly yielded and the coroutine reaches the end naturally).

 Here is a simple example that breaks up a loop into smaller tasks::